Skip to main content

 • “One long, tedious grind.”

-• “Traversing the map is tedious and slowed to a crawl that is the base game's running speed as you're also hugging the wall, because anything extra in terms of speed will mess you up due to the poor geometry of the mapping.”
+• “Traversing the map is tedious and slowed to a crawl that is the base game's running speed, as you're also hugging the wall.
+Anything extra in terms of speed will mess you up because the geometry of the mapping is meme-tier.”

 • optimization